mariaonoeva/stat-repo/script.md

 ## Inferential stat

-I begin with the most basic basics and continue further.

 The purpose of inferential statistics is to determine whether the experimental results were not produced by chance.
 In other words, there is a chance that our results are like this by a mere accident and the interactions between the variables are just coincidences.
 But using some smart tests one can eliminate this possibility.
+Inferential stat also helps to clearly articulate interactions which are found in the sample.
+Various models are used for this, so stay tuned.

+I begin with the most basic basics and continue further.

 ### Standard error

+Unlike SD, SE is an inferential statistic in this case, so it can only be estimated.
+In the ideal case if one knows the population mean, SE can be calculated.
+But there is no mean for all Russian speakers, so the input values for SE are replaced with the sample mean and thus the sample SD.

 In the table below, there are means from the descriptive table together with Standard Deviations (SD), Standard Errors (SE) and Relative SEs.